tuminoid/kisakone-dev/README.md

 After you have once completed the installation, take a backup from your database:

 1. Enter Vagrant VM: `vagrant ssh`
-2. Execute `mysqldump -u root -p kisakone > /vagrant/kisakone.sql.backup`
+2. Execute `mysqldump -uroot -ppass kisakone > /vagrant/kisakone.sql.backup`

 From now on, when you do `vagrant destroy -f && vagrant up` to start from a clean slate, database will be restored from this backup and you don't need to manually do the installation anymore.